RehabMan/OS-X-USB-Inject-All/README.md

 ### Injected Property Customization

 Two mechanisms are provided for customizing the injections that this kext performs.
-Kernel flag 'uia_exclude' can be used to eliminate ports that would normally be injected.  uia_exclude takes is a string of characters with multiple port identifiers comma delimitted.
+Kernel flag 'uia_exclude' can be used to eliminate ports that would normally be injected.  uia_exclude takes is a string of characters with multiple port identifiers semi-colon delimited (comma also).

 For example, on my Lenovo u430 without FakePCIID_XHCIMux, bluetooth is on XHC at HS06.
 And the touchscreen is at HS01.
 I can disable the touchscreen by booting with kernel flag uia_exclude=HS01, or with uia_exclude=HS06 disable bluetooth.
-To disable both, uia_exclude=HS01,HS06.
+To disable both, uia_exclude=HS01;HS06.
 With FakePCIID_XHCIMux, the touchscreen is on the hub on USB port1 on EH01.
 To disable this hub port, uia_exclude=HP11.
 You can easily see which devices are connected to which ports.
 Each port identifier injected by the kext is unique, so you can easily identify each one.

+In addition a few other flags are available:

+flag -uia_exclude_hs: excludes all HSxx ports

+flag -uia_exclude_ss: excludes all SSxx ports

+flag -uia_exclude_ssp: excludes all SSPx ports

+flag -uia_exclude_xhc: disables injection on XHC

 But excluding ports doesn't give all the flexibility that might be needed.
 All of the data in the Info.plist for ConfigurationData can be configured through ACPI.